 A statistical analysis will record the presence of the mathematical dimension of gambling and its forms in the content of participating websites, and a qualitative research will analyze and assess the quality of the content with respect to that dimension.

-Monthly technical reports describing the partial results of the analysis will be published and disseminated publicly via academic channels, and an article with final results will be submitted for publication in a gambling studies journal at the end of the year.
+Monthly technical reports describing the partial results of the analysis will be published and disseminated publicly via academic channels, and an article with final results will be submitted for publication in a gambling studies journal.

-as PDF pages and are indexed by Google, Google Scholar, and other
+as PDF web pages and are indexed by Google, Google Scholar, and other

-scholarly search engines.
-Each entry will contain the URL of the homepage of the website reviewed (as dofollow
+report will contain the URL of the homepage of the website reviewed (as

 hyperlink), a short two-line basic description of content (non-commercial, without any superlatives and offers), and the date of review.
 Example: